 About the project

 The project focuses on how we react as bystanders when exposed to online political hostility.
-The project hypothesize that such cyber-bystander decision-making is shaped by:
+The project hypothesizes that such bystander decision-making is shaped by:

 • factors at the level of message content (ambiguity and severity of hostility),

-• bystander characteristics (political attitudes; identification with victim),
+• bystander characteristics (partisanship; identification with victim or perpetrator),

-• situational circumstances (perceptions of responsibility and costs of reacting) and
+• situational circumstances (perceptions of responsibility, response efficacy and costs of reacting)

-• online context (type of social media platform; encouragement of pro-social reactions).
+• online context (design of social media platform; encouragement of pro-social reactions).

-Further, the project hypothesizes that pro-social bystander reactions to online political hostility may encourage bystander mobilization in the short run by lowering the costs of reacting and ambiguity of the situation and increasing a sense responsibility, and alter norms of apathy and civility in the longer run.
+Further, the project hypothesizes that pro-social bystander reactions to online political hostility may encourage bystander mobilization in the short run by lowering the costs of reacting and ambiguity of the situation and increasing a sense of responsibility and altering norms of apathy in the longer run.

 The Consequential Model of Pro-social Bystander Reactions to Online Political Hostility